Facilitating classroom strategies

 An interactive session will follow to explore strategies and interventions that can be used in the classroom tomorrow.

 Speakers: Dr Jo Martin, Paediatrician – Complete Children’s Health

 Dr Julia Shekleton, Neuropsychologist, The Child and Adolescent Neuropsychology Group

 “Square pegs in round holes” - why children with special needs face significant challenges in mainstream classrooms and what can be done to improve their outcome.

-This 2 hour session will outline the common diagnoses that children with special needs face in the majority of mainstream classrooms in Australia, including ASD, ADHD, Language Disorder, Anxiety Disorder, and Specific Learning Disability.
+This 2 hour session (with morning tea included) will outline the common diagnoses that children with special needs face in the majority of mainstream classrooms in Australia, including ASD, ADHD, Language Disorder, Anxiety Disorder, and Specific Learning Disability.
 The diagnostic process will be explained, including the vital role that teachers and educators have in assisting clinicians in this process.
 Practical recommendations for improving outcome in each condition will be discussed for the classroom, and suggestions for implementation given the current limitation of resources that schools are facing.
 In addition, time will be allocated to discuss aspirations for a better system to accommodate children with special needs in mainstream schools in the future.
 An important session for educators interested in bridging the gap between Health and Education and collaborating to improve outcomes in this vulnerable group.